gravitl/netclient/README.md

 ## License

-Netmaker's source code and all artifacts in this repository are freely available.
-All versions are published under the Server Side Public License (SSPL), version 1, which can be found here: [LICENSE.txt](./LICENSE.txt).
+Netclient's source code and all artifacts in this repository are freely available under the Apache 2.0 License, which can be found here: [LICENSE.txt](./LICENSE.txt).